5gif/www/pages/technology.md

 ## COAI engagement with the 5G-ACIA

 The 5G-ACIA, another 3GPP MRP is an active player in the industrial automation space.
 Their membership base includes a number of industrial equipment suppliers and end-users as well as ICT companies; with the automotive, energy, industrial manufacturing and production sectors all represented.
 COAI has an MoU with the 5G-ACIA in working together developing solutions for industrial IoT and automation, with an emphasis for the Indian region.

+## Technology & Standards Workroup

+The 5GIF workgroup on technology and standards focuses on developing use cases and requirements tailored for Indian adoption.
+This includes integration concepts and migration paths, the evaluation of key technologies emerging from 5G standardization bodies like the 3GPP, and the 5G-ACIA.